scalawithcats/scala-with-cats/src/pages/monads/custom-instances.typ

 The `tailRecM` method is an optimisation used in Cats to limit the amount of stack space consumed by nested calls to `flatMap`.
-The technique comes from a [2015 paper][link-phil-freeman-tailrecm] by PureScript creator Phil Freeman.
+The technique comes from a 2015 paper by PureScript creator Phil Freeman @freeman15:stack.
 The method should recursively call itself until the result of `fn` returns a `Right`.

-To motivate its use let's use the following example:
-Suppose we want to write a method that calls a function until the function indicates it should stop.
+To motivate its use let's use the following example: suppose we want to write a method that calls a function until the function indicates it should stop.
 The function will return a monad instance because, as we know,